scipr-lab/libsnark/README.md

     Use unrolled assembly routines for F[p] arithmetic and faster heap in multi-exponentiation.
 (When not set, use GMP's `mpn_*` routines instead.)

+*   define `USE_MIXED_ADDITION`

+    Convert each element of the proving key and verification key to affine coordinates.
+This allows using mixed addition formulas in multiexponentiation and results in slightly faster prover and verifier runtime at expense of increased proving time.

 *   `make PERFORMANCE=1`

     Enables various compiler optimizations for the current CPU, and disables debugging aids.